jaypatel0717/jaypatel0717/README.md

 ### I'm a software developer!

 - 🌱 I’m currently learning full stack development 🤣
-- 🥅 2020 Goals: Develop full stack projects as many as I can
+- 🥅 2020 Goals: Develop full stack projects as many as I can.
-- ⚡ Fun fact: I like to learn new technology
+- ⚡ Fun fact: I like to learn new technologies.

 ### Connect with me: